nverstaevel/om2mHackathon/API/README.md

 * HTTP responses
  Status : 200 Ok | 400 Bad Request

-The rest of the document describes all the available operatations.
+The rest of the document describes all the available operations.
 *********************
 ## GET
 Those operations allow to get the current state of a device or a parameter.